All Episodes

 And sadly, some on the left think so.

-But the truth is you had no competent leadership on the state or local level.
+But the truth is, you had no competent leadership on the state or local level.

-So I've been meaning to mention this.
+You know something I've been wondering about, meaning to mention this.

 She's been saying the forces of the Bush administration have been out there castigating local and state officials.